 When the number of insects that they prey on dwindles, they will seek other nutrition sources.

 Wasps are into sweets like ice cream, soda, fruits, and more.
 They will also feast on fish, meat, and similar types of food.
-To counter their foraging habits, you have to always close your garbage bins placed inside your house.
+To counter their foraging habits, you have to always close the garbage bins placed inside your house.

 It’s best to cover your food after meals.
 Wasps won’t keep on visiting your house when they can find nothing.